 Traditionally, procurement teams have used the ‘basket of products’ methodology for testing a supplier’s price and service.
 However, once a supplier has been chosen, the same issues tend to arise – products are unavailable; there is a difficulty in auditing pricing against the contract due to range and visibility; alternative products are substituted; and then there is contract leakage.
 This is something we often see when we come in to support businesses and it leads to an overall increase in the cost of products, production and maintenance downtime and, ultimately, a non-performing contract.

-"Less than 20% of products are purchased more than once for MRO"Damian Wynne, Industry Sector Manager, RS Components
+"Less than 20% of products are purchased more than once for MRO"Chris Cruise, Industry Sector Manager, RS

 Focus on service

 Since service is such a key part of any MRO tender, why not test the service element on the basket of products before signing a contract?
 A good approach would be to select a basket made up of parts purchased in volume (30%) and those purchased only once (70%) as a random data set.

 "Ad hoc purchases made separately from carefully negotiated agreements can mount up to a significant loss of productive time and undue expense"Chris Cruise, Industry Sector Manager, RS

 The price should only be one of many factors you test, alongside things such as the sourcing and purchase method, product availability, average stockholding in the past 12 months, any distributors supplier changes in the past two years and price fluctuations.
 This wide-ranging approach provides a much more accurate test of the real requirements and demands of your operational and maintenance engineers.

 If you are happy that the supplier meets these requirements and complies with your contracts, you have a better chance of being able to deliver the right product, in the right place, at the right time and at the right price to your frontline team.

 For information on how RS can support your business, please click here.